microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/17.multilingual-bot/readme.md

 Translation Middleware: We create a translation middleware than can translate text from bot to user and from user to bot, allowing the creation of multi-lingual bots.
 The middleware is driven by user state.
 This means that users can specify their language preference, and the middleware automatically will intercept messages back and forth and present them to the user in their preferred language.
-Users can change their language preference anytime, and since this gets written to the user state, the middleware will read this state and instantly modify its behavior to honor the newly selected preferred langugage.
+Users can change their language preference anytime, and since this gets written to the user state, the middleware will read this state and instantly modify its behavior to honor the newly selected preferred language.

 The [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/), Microsoft Translator Text API is a cloud-based machine translation service.
 With this API you can translate text in near real-time from any app or service through a simple REST API call.
 The API uses the most modern neural machine translation technology, as well as offering statistical machine translation technology.